elireber/Sports-Predictions/README.md

 Code - Jupyter Notebook containing graphs showing RMSE of predicting the next season's win percentage for each sport, as well as a correlation plot of actual vs expected wins.

 Data - CSV files containing data for MLB, NBA, NHL and NFL seasons over varying years

+Report - An in-depth analysis of the results of the project.